Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 Mbed TLS functions return a status of type `int`: 0 for success (or occasionally a positive value which is the output length), or a negative value `MBEDTLS_ERR_xxx` indicating an error.

 PSA functions return a status of type [`psa_status_t`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__error/#group__error_1ga05676e70ba5c6a7565aff3c36677c1f9): `PSA_SUCCESS == 0` for success, or a negative value [`PSA_ERROR_xxx`](https://mbed-tls.readthedocs.io/projects/api/en/development/api/group/group__error/) indicating an error.

+In Mbed TLS 3.x, there is no overlap between `MBEDTLS_ERR_xxx` values and `PSA_ERROR_xxx` values, so applications consuming error codes do not need to observe this distinction fully.

+Since TF-PSA-Crypto 1.0, the error sets have been fully merged.
+Many former `MBEDTLS_ERR_xxx` error codes have been merged with `PSA_ERROR_xxx` error codes with similar semantics.
+Functions returning `int` can return `PSA_ERROR_xxx` values, and some `MBEDTLS_ERR_xxx` constants are now aliases to a `PSA_ERROR_xxx` value.
+This also applies to Mbed TLS 4.0 onwards.

 ### Memory management